Configuring pREST

 ### Debug Mode

-Set environment variable `PREST_DEBUG` or `debug=true` on top of prest.toml file.
+Set environment variable `PREST_DEBUG` or `debug=true` in `prest.toml`.

 ```toml